gammm-ml/gammm-js/README.md

 ### 3. Inline Script Blocks (`<#gammmjs ... #>`)

-Execute inline logic such as loops or conditional logic inside your HTML structure.
+Execute inline logic such as loops or conditional statements inside your HTML structure.

 ```javascript
 const UserList = new GammmJS({